26wickhm/Wickham-Marisol-portfolio/makeracam.md

 - We learned how to adjust feed rates, depth, and pocketing for different materials

 #### Challenges
+- A challenge that I had was in the software while learning when to select which groups of lines for each direction
+    - I overcame this by following the workflow carefully and realizing when to restart
-- There were no big challenges and my PCB board came out well the first time
+- There were no big challenges while milling and my PCB board came out well the first time
 - It did take me a few tries to learn how to run the software and set up the board (which screws to unscrew)

 ### Important Decisions